Friday, March 19, 2010

 בְּאַחַד עֲנָק מִצַּוְּרֹנָיִךְ

-You have ravished my heart my sister
+You have ravished my heart my sister, O bride

-O bride you have ravished my heart
+you have ravished my heart

 with one of your eyes

-with one of your neck pendants
+with one of the pendants from your neck

 The address אֲחֹתִי כַלָּה which KJV renders as my sister, [my] bride occurs 4 times here at what may be the middle of the whole Song - so it is a significant set of addresses of endearment.
 The KJV is a nice move, but it does not seem to match the poet's structures which are always of the form